theMagicalKarp/pokemon-emerald-refined/README.md

     experience.
 - Speed up Tedious Interactions
   - To streamline gameplay and minimize the time players spend on tedious interactions, such as healing Pokémon at the Pokécenter, this project has reduced both wait times and required player inputs for various activities.
 - Ask for [Repel] Reuse After Expiration
   - Recognizing the inconvenience of frequent encounters in high-density regions, when a Repel wears off, players will now receive a prompt asking if they'd like to use another Repel from their bag if available.
 This aims to increase the usability and convenience of Repel items.
+- Allow other options for [trade evolutions]
+  - To remove the necessity of locking certain Pokémon behind requiring multiple games, alternative methods or conditions for trade evolutions will be introduced.
+This ensures that players have more flexibility in evolving their Pokémon without being constrained by game availability or trading with others.

 ## What Remains Unchanged